Clinical Psychology Unit

 Placements are made available principally within the following locations: Barnsley, Doncaster, Scunthorpe, North Derbyshire, Rotherham and Sheffield.
 Trainees are expected to travel as required to placements, some of which may involve significant commuting time.

 The expectations and demands placed upon Clinical Psychologists in the NHS change and develop in response to the needs of client groups, and the evolving ways in which services are funded and developed to meet those needs.
 The expansion and development of a broader range of services for psychological wellbeing in recent years is reflected in a change in the nature and complexity of the clinical, consultancy and leadership roles of Clinical Psychologists.

 We review our admissions process annually, to ensure that we continue to train Clinical Psychologists who can work effectively in a changing and increasingly challenging NHS context.
 This increase in complexity is reflected in the work trainees undertake on placement from the very beginning of training.
-We have modified our entry requirements for 2018 to reflect this.
+We may modify our entry requirements for 2020 to reflect this.

-Please ensure you have read the frequently asked questions on our website and all the relevant course information we provide before you consider contacting the Programme with any enquiry as this can often answer the query.
-You can also find information about the Programme in the Alternative handbook.
+Please ensure you have read the Frequently Asked Questions section of our Programme web pages and all the relevant course information we provide before you consider contacting the Programme with any enquiry as this can often answer the query.
+You can also find information about the course in the Alternative Handbook.